-What are the main governance requirements for a non-retail fund formed in your jurisdiction?
+What are the main governance requirements for a non-retail fund formed in your jurisdiction (registration, record-keeping, filings, officers)?

-Regulated funds, such as SIFs or SICARs, following the successful completion of the CSSF examination phase, must be registered on the relevant official list of supervised entities held by the CSSF.
+Regulated funds, such as SIFs or SICARs, following the successful completion of the CSSF examination phase, must be registered on the relevant official list of supervised entities held by the CSSF, and, with respect to ELTIFs, the central public register held by the European Securities and Markets Authority.